 - It is stained/ripped/faded and you don't love it enough to invest in having it professionally cleaned or tailored.

 - It no longer fits the image you are trying to project.
-Say you used to work in an office (like me) and had to wear suits.
-You now work in your basement (like... me) in yoga pants and a t-shirt.
+Say you used to work in an office and had to wear suits and high heels.
+You now work in your basement in... yoga pants, sneakers and a tee shirt.

 02 of 07